Hyperarousal and how it can cause insomnia

 At any given time, a delicate balance between two opposing systems governs our body and mind.
 The sympathetic system is the body’s threat detection system that prepares your body to respond to any threat, while the parasympathetic system calms the body and mind and induces a state of relaxation.

 Read on to learn what hyperarousal is, its symptoms and causes, how it affects your sleep, and what you can do about it.

-Hyperarousal is defined as a state where you are more alert or vigilant.
-Usually, this alertness is caused by the brain detecting a threat and entering fight-or-flight mode.
+Hyperarousal is a state in which you are more alert or vigilant.
+Usually, hyperarousal is caused by the brain detecting a threat and entering fight-or-flight mode.
 The cause can be a real external threat or an internal fear or anxiety.

-The level of hyperarousal one may experience varies a lot, along with the level of distress and dysfunction it causes.
-One of the msot extreme examples is Post-Traumatic Stress Disorder (PTSD).
-Note that PTSD is not a normal state, but rather a diagnosed disorder,, and you do not have to have PTSD to experience hyperarousal.
+The level of hyperarousal one may experience varies greatly, along with the level of distress and dysfunction it causes.
+One of the most extreme examples is Post-Traumatic Stress Disorder (PTSD).
 For most, hyperarousal manifests itself as a subtle sense of unease that you might not even be aware of, but can still disrupt your sleep.